MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 # Sitelink Ad Extension Record - Bulk
 Defines a sitelink ad extension that can be downloaded and uploaded in a bulk file.

-The *Sitelink Ad Extension* record adheres to the nested sitelink data model, where each sitelink ad extension has *multiple* sitelinks.
-Each sitelink is represented as a single *Sitelink Ad Extension* record in the bulk file.
-In other words, to represent multiple sitelinks for one sitelink ad extension, you must read and write multiple rows in the bulk file.
-Ad extension level properties such as *Id* and *Parent Id* columns will be the same for all sitelinks, while the sitelink level properties such as *Sitelink Extension Order* and *Sitelink Extension Link Text* will differ for each record.
+The *Sitelink Ad Extension* record adheres to the single sitelink data model, where each Sitelink Ad Extension has *one* sitelink.
+The entire Sitelink Ad Extension is represented as a single *Sitelink Ad Extension* record in the bulk file.

-> [!NOTE]
-> During calendar year 2017, Bing Ads upgraded all [Sitelink Ad Extension](sitelink-ad-extension.md) records (contains multiple sitelinks per ad extension) to [Sitelink2 Ad Extension](sitelink2-ad-extension.md) records (contains one sitelink per ad extension).
-In a future version of the API the deprecated sitelink programming interface will be consolidated and the '2' suffix will be removed from the new sitelink ad extensions.
+You can associate a sitelink ad extension with the account or with campaigns and ad groups in the account.
+Each entity (account, campaign, or ad group) can be associated with up to 20 sitelink ad extensions.
+Use the [Account Sitelink Ad Extension](account-sitelink-ad-extension.md), [Ad Group Sitelink Ad Extension](ad-group-sitelink-ad-extension.md), and [Campaign Sitelink Ad Extension](campaign-sitelink-ad-extension.md) records to manage sitelink ad extension associations.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Sitelink Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).